6 Tips to Secure Your eCommerce Website

 List down all the plugins and third-party integrations your store is using.
 This way, it’ll be easier to assess third-party tool potential security issues regularly.

-To fortify the security of your ecommerce website, consider hiring quality assurance testers.
+To fortify the security of your e-commerce website, consider hiring quality assurance testers.

 These experts can meticulously evaluate your website's vulnerabilities, ensuring a robust defense against potential cyber threats and providing customers with a safe and secure online shopping experience.